juxt/astro-website/src/pages/blog/tour.md

 Tour's `create-conn` function uses the ref based connection protocol.
 A simple function `event-to-record`, demonstrates a conversion of events into message bus records.

-The following test exercises our implementation - saving event-a's to partition 1 and event-b's to partition 2 of the "event-topic".
+The following test exercises our implementation - recording everything in the event-store and saving event-a's to partition 1 and event-b's to partition 2 of the "event-topic".

 ```clojure
 ;; Sample events